 How to move files and folders on the computer

-Below are the steps required to move computer files from one source to another.
+Below are the steps required to move computer files and folders (directories) from one source to another.
 Click on one of the links below to scroll down automatically to the operating system you need help with, or scroll down to review them all.

 How to move files in Windows